nikoviedo/test-bonda/README.md

  - NODEjs
  - StencilJs

-Install the dependencies and devDependencies and start the server.
+Install the repo and framework.

 ```sh
 git clone the [repo/folder]